lexra/wheelchair/README.md

 ### 1.2 Bounding Box Labeling

-Here we use the `YoloLabel` (https://github.com/developer0hye/Yolo_Label) for Bounding Box Labeling of a given Assortment Directory.
+Here we use the <a href=https://github.com/developer0hye/Yolo_Label>YoloLabel</a> for Bounding Box Labeling of a given Assortment Directory.

 <img src=https://github.com/lexra/wheelchair/assets/33512027/bd262a8b-75ac-4e5a-9b45-497bb62422d0 width=800/>